Personal name: Name order

-Western name order
+Western name order (family name last)

 The name card of this Japanese voice actress features her name as "Halko Momoi", written in Western name order, whereas her name in Japanese, which uses Eastern order, would be Momoi Haruko.

 The order given name(s), family name is commonly known as the Western name order and is usually used in European countries and in non-European countries that have cultures predominantly influenced by Western Europe (e.g. the United States, Canada, Australia, and New Zealand).
 It is also used in non-Western regions such as Northern, Eastern, Central and Western India; Pakistan; Bangladesh; Nepal, Sri Lanka, Thailand; Saudi Arabia; Singapore; Malaysia (most of, non-traditional); and the Philippines.

-Within alphabetic lists and catalogs, however, the family name is generally put first, with the given name(s) following and separated by a comma (e.g. Jobs, Steve or Van Gerwen, Michael). representing the "lexical name order".
+Within alphabetic lists and catalogs, however, the family name is generally put first, with the given name(s) following and separated by a comma (e.g. Jobs, Steve or Van Gerwen, Michael) representing the "lexical name order".
 This convention is followed by most Western libraries, as well as on many administrative forms.
 In some countries, such as France, or countries previously part of the former Soviet Union, the comma may be dropped and the swapped form of the name be uttered as such, perceived as a mark of bureaucratic formality.
-In the USSR and now Russia, personal initials are often written in the "family name - given name - patronymic name" order when signing official documents (ФИО), e.g. "Rachmaninoff S.V.".
+In the USSR and now Russia, personal initials are often written in the "family name – given name – patronymic name" order when signing official documents, e.g. "Rachmaninoff S.V.".